paulgear/ntpmon/README.txt

 "Essential" health metrics means a minimal number of metrics which should be understandable to non-specialists, simply presented.
 NTPmon does not aim or claim to be the last word on NTP monitoring.
-Much the opposite - it is more like the first word, and more advanced tools are both desirable and necessary.
+Much the opposite - it is more like the first word, and more advanced tools are both desirable and necessary if you require highly accurate time.
 If you are a time synchronization geek, NTPmon is not for you - or at least, it's unlikely to offer you anything more than a quick overview.

 Many system administrators don't understand NTP well enough to configure it correctly for their environment, and some vendors' NTP documentation is rather